-Swiss musician Sarah Elena Müller has been invited by the female artist collective Afrika Diva Collectif to participate in the 2nd edition of the YAMBI City Festival in Kinshasa from 12 December 2019 – 12 February 2020 to perform with Congolese slammer Orakle Ngoy.
+Swiss musician Sarah Elena Müller has been invited by the female artist collective Afrika Diva Collectif to participate in the 2nd edition of the YAMBI City Festival in Kinshasa and will be on residency from 12 December 2019 – 12 February 2020 to collaborate with Congolese slammer Orakle Ngoy.

 The two musicians met at the international PUNCH Agathe Project in Münster (DE) and were inspired by each other’s stage performance, beats and lyrics.
 Following the YAMBI City Festival performance, the two artists will spend three weeks together researching and gathering texts, sounds, samples and discussing common issues they want to bring to the public in their future work.
 They will exchange and reflect on the concerns of women in the DRC and Switzerland and establish a lyrics pool based on the work of Virginia Woolf and Octavia Butler.
 After Kinshasa, the musicians plan to continue their collaboration in Bern followed by a series of public slams, concerts and discussions in the DRC and Switzerland in summer 2020.
 Sarah intends to create an audiovisual dossier of material to promote their music and content to venues, institutions and festivals.